 Amount receivable from related parties for the sale and purchase of goods and services are unsecured and interest free and are included in the balances of trade and other receivables.
 Balances are settled within normal trading terms or as per agreement with the Board.
-No provision for doubtful debts has been recognised on this outstanding balances, nor have any bad debt expenses been incurred.
+No allowance for expected credit losses has been recognised on this outstanding balances, nor have any bad debt expenses been incurred.